HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_soft_delete_config.md

 # DAM Soft Delete configuration

-Manage soft delete and trash clearance behaviors in the `values.yaml` file under the `configuration.digitalAssetManagement` section.
+Manage Soft Delete and trash clearance behaviors in the `values.yaml` file under the `configuration.digitalAssetManagement` section.

 Update the following parameters to configure automated trash clearance: